Fry and the Slurm Factory: Plot

 The three are sucked into a whirlpool and deposited in a cave under the factory.
 They discover that the factory they toured was a fake.
 They enter the real factory and discover Slurm's true nature: it is a secretion from a giant worm, the Slurm Queen.
 They are discovered and captured by the worms.
 Bender is placed into a machine designed to turn him into Slurm cans.
 Leela is lowered by crane into a vat of royal Slurm, which will turn her into a Slurm Queen.
-Fry is fed ultra-addictive "super-slurm", so that he cannot resist "eating until he explodes".
-Fortunately, Fry manages to drag the tub of super-slurm to the crane controls, so he can save Leela while continuing to drink the super-slurm.
+Fry is fed ultra-addictive "super-slurm" so that he cannot resist "eating until he explodes".
+Fry drags the tub of super-slurm to the crane controls so he can save Leela while continuing to drink.

 A freed Leela saves Bender slightly too late, leaving Bender with a hole through the side of his torso.
 Leela then saves Fry by dumping the super-slurm down a drainage grate.
-They manage to escape, but are pursued by the Slurm Queen.
+They escape but are pursued by the Slurm Queen.
 Slurms McKenzie, exhausted from his years of partying, arrives and sacrifices himself to save Fry, Leela, his two supermodels, and Bender.
 When they escape, the Slurm Queen yells that the company is ruined by the discovery of the secret.
 Professor Farnsworth contacts a government agent to reveal the secret of Slurm.
-However, Fry is so addicted to Slurm that he tells the government agent that "grampa's making up crazy stories again", so that it can continue to be produced.
+However, Fry is so addicted to Slurm that he tells the government agent that "grampa's making up crazy stories again" so it can continue to be produced.
 In the end, the entire Planet Express crew holds a toast to Slurms McKenzie and Slurm itself.